 Shepherd's Pie Filling

-- Heat olive oil in a 12-inch cast-iron skillet over medium-low heat.
+- Heat olive oil in a large oven-safe skillet (I used a 12-inch oven-safe skillet) over medium-low heat.

 - Add onion and cook, stirring often, for 5 minutes or until softened.